kennedyEmanoel/ecommerce-nodejs/README.md

 # Ecommerce

-Este projeto tem como objetivo ser um sistema de comércio eletrônico, utilizando tecnologias como Express.js para o backend, Node.js como ambiente  de execução
+This project aims to be a simple e-commerce system, using technologies such as Express.js and Node.js for the backend and react for the frontend

-# Tecnologias utilizadas:
+# Technologies used:

 .
-Express js em Node js.
+Express js and Node js.

 .
-Json Web Token(JWT) para autenticação segura e controle de acesso.
+Json Web Token(JWT) for secure authentication and access control.

 .
-Bcrypt js usado para criptografar as senhas.
+Bcrypt js used to encrypt the passwords.